keithwill/TrieHard/README.md

 This is similar to a trie, but key values that don't branch can be combined.
 When keys are longer and highly unique, then this approach can perform well.
 This particular implementation was tuned to reduce recursion and can can be modified by a single thread while reads are going on concurrently.
-It is not an immutable trie though, and if changes are performed while readers are enumerating, they may see values that may have been modified after they started enumerating.

 ### [Indirect Trie](https://github.com/keithwill/TrieHard/tree/main/src/TrieHard.PrefixLookup/IndirectTrie)